pixlee/android-sdk/README.md

 # pixlee-android-sdk

-This SDK makes it easy for Pixlee customers to easily include Pixlee albums in their native Android apps.
-It includes a native wrapper to the Pixlee album API as well as some drop-in and customizable UI elements to quickly get you started.
+This SDK makes it easy for Pixlee customers to find and download Pixlee images and albums.
+There's a native wrapper to the Pixlee album API for Android, and there's also a demo app showing how easy it is to drop in and customize a UI.

 ## Getting Started

 This repo includes both the Pixlee Android SDK and an example project to show you how it's used.
+The examples included with this SDK are meant to be used in Android Studio to create a typical Android app.
+These examples were created and tested in Android Studio 2.3 and can be included by following the directions below under "Including the Pixlee SDK."

 ### SDK